cckraken/TheDanCave/README.md

  ## JavaScript
  As mentioned above, I chose to add JS functionality that would benefit the site rather than dump JS all over the place and hope for extra marks.
 Still, I am quite pleased with what I managed.

+ ## Known issues for future development
+ - Fix image pathing on index
+ - Better resizing of elements and responsiveness for mobile
+ - Fix responsivement for tablets
+ - Improve CSS coding; combining similar elements, learning new transitions etc